 - Open the APK (you can tap the completed download in your notifications menu), read the new permissions (if any) that the new Play Store version requests, then tap Install.

-Install Google Play using a computer
+Installing the Google Play Store using a computer

-- Download a third party file manager app, if you don't have one - FX File Explorer, for example.
+- Download a third-party file manager app, if you don't have one - FX File Explorer, for example.
 Allow it to install apps from unknown sources, following the same steps as described for your mobile browser.

 - Using the browser on your computer, go to XDA Developers forum or APK Mirror to download the APK for the latest version of the Play Store.